lemire/talks/2026/quebec/quebec2026.md

 # Data Plot Skill

 Given a query, find reliable online data, download it, and produce bilingual (French/English) matplotlib plots.

 ## Working directory

-All output goes in `~/myplots/<slug>/` where `<slug>` is a short kebab-case name for the query.
+All output goes in `~/myplots/<slug>/` where `<slug>` is a short kebab-case name

 1. Ensure `~/myplots` exists (`mkdir -p ~/myplots`)
 2. Create the subdirectory for this query, e.g. `~/myplots/canada-population-2024/`